-For many people, there is no quick and simple treatment for psychosis.
-However, with the right treatment and support, it is possible to manage the symptoms of psychosis and recover.
+For many people, there is no quick and simple treatment for psychosis, but with the right support it is possible to manage the symptoms of psychosis and recover.

-This does not always mean that the symptoms of psychosis will go away entirely.
-You may find that you still experience psychosis during and after treatment.
-But that treatment helps you learn ways of coping so your experiences are less distressing and don't interfere with your life as much.
+This does not mean that the experience of psychosis will go away entirely.
+You may find that you still experience symptoms during and after treatment.
+What treatment can do though is help you learn ways of coping so that your experiences are less distressing and don't interfere with your life as much.

 If you experience psychosis a lot or it lasts a long time, you may be referred to community care services to help you cope.
 The phrase 'community care' is used to describe the various services available to help you manage your physical and mental health problems in the community.
 This might include: